def1ant1/RusticUI/CONTRIBUTING.md

 Now you're ready to [open a PR](#sending-a-pull-request) to add your new demo to the docs.

 Check out [this Toggle Button demo PR](https://github.com/mui/material-ui/pull/19582/files) for an example of what your new and edited files should look like when opening your own demo PR.

+## Experimental features

+The `mui-lab` crate contains opt-in, unstable widgets.
+When proposing changes to these components:

+- Gate new functionality behind a dedicated Cargo feature.
+- Include unit tests that cover localization and keyboard navigation.
+- Document the feature in `crates/mui-lab/README.md` so other users know how to try it out.

+Expect rapid iteration and potentially breaking changes as feedback is incorporated.

 ## How can I use a change that hasn't been released yet?